r-nyknicks-moderators/discord-hooks/README.md

 # Discord-hooks

+- [ ] Add new report to DB
+  - Fire Discord Hook
+- [ ] Update existing Report
-- [ ] Discord Hooks that fire when things are reported
+- [ ] Track individual User metrics

+Future:

 - [ ] Can respond to bot to remove post
 - [ ] Keep track of the username that is reported
 - [ ] Send daily notice of users reported